Grettisfærsla

 Grettisfærsla ('The Handing on of Grettir') is an Old Icelandic poem, preserved in a fragmentary state only in the manuscript Eggertsbók.
 The poem concerns a character called Grettir and is referred to in chapter 52 of Grettis saga.
-The poem is notable for its thematic focus on sex and the "indiscriminate sexuality" of its protagonist, expressed in direct, non-euphemistic language.
+The poem is notable for its thematic focus on sex and the "indiscriminate sexuality" of its outlaw protagonist, expressed in direct, non-euphemistic language.